🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš— Ride-sharing Services + 0.5 -- 15 Major platforms like Uber or Careem do not operate in Siwa; transport is limited to local taxis or negotiated private drivers.
+πŸš— Ride-sharing Services + 0.2 -- 15 Uber, Careem, and similar apps do not operate in Siwa; you must rely on local taxis or private drivers arranged through hotels or contacts.

-πŸ›΅ Scooter/Bike Rental Availability + 3.0 -- 10 Basic bicycle rentals are occasionally available from local shops or hotels, but reliable scooter or motorbike rentals are very rare.
+πŸ›΅ Scooter/Bike Rental Availability + 3.2 -- 10 Bicycle rentals are available from several guesthouses and shops, but scooter rentals are less common and often require negotiation; quality and availability can be inconsistent.

 πŸ“‘ CONNECTIVITY